talha131/onCrashReboot/content/ict/Learning Management System (LMS)/LMS can improve accessibility to education for remote learners.md

 ---
-title:LMS can improve accessibility to education for remote learners
+title: LMS can improve accessibility to education for remote learners
 ---

 Learning Management Systems open up education to more people, especially those who live in remote areas.
 They make learning flexible, accessible, and tailored to each student's needs.